Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Inspecting the Tree

 \section{Inspecting the Tree}

 By learning node assignment probabilities, \ourmodel{} has the appealing side-effect of providing an organization of reference documents, which serves as an interface for inspecting the model and analyzing the contexts.
-In this section, we probe \ourmodel{}'s organization via several tools and report evidence that semantic groupings naturally emerge when optimizing for retrieval.
+In this section, we probe \ourmodel{}'s organization via several tools and report evidence that semantic groupings naturally emerge when optimizing for retrieval. \paragraph{Visual Inspection Tool} We release an \href{https://euphonious-brigadeiros-cf5172.netlify.app/}{interactive visualization website} that renders trees learned by \ourmodel{} on text and image datasets for inspection.
+Examples like those in \cref{fig:hierarchichal_org_examples_main_paper} illustrate how \ourmodel{} refines concepts with depth: one branch in the tree narrows from Science $\rightarrow$ Biology $\rightarrow$ Health $\rightarrow$ Medicine to Infectious Diseases and ultimately HIV, while another specializes from Media $\rightarrow$ Entertainment $\rightarrow$ Television to British Television and finally to \textit{Doctor Who} (Season 11).
+These paths show that the tree captures both broad topical structure and highly specific subtopics at deeper levels.
+See \Cref{app:viz_tool}, for details and further examples (\Cref{fig:viz_tool_features}-\Cref{fig:elephants}).